jczestochowska/heartbeat_classification/README.md

 # heartbeat_classification

-simple web app that uses deep learning model to predict whether yout heartbeat is normal or abnormal from .wav records
+simple web app that uses deep learning model to predict whether yout heartbeat is normal or abnormal from .wav records.
+This application was a subject of my bachelor thesis.

 ## prerequisities